 Received Family Independence Program (FIP) Assistance From the State of Michigan?

 If you receive Family Independence Program (FIP) assistance or other public assistance, you may be eligible to claim a home heating credit if you owned or rented a homestead in 2016.
 If you owned or rented only part of the year, you must prorate your credit.
 See instructions for a part-year owner or renter on page 5 of the MI-1040CR-7.

-If you receive FIP assistance, State Disability Assistance (SDA), or you are enrolled with the Department of Human Services (DHS) for direct payment, by law Treasury must send your credit directly to your heat provider.
+If you receive FIP assistance, State Disability Assistance (SDA), or you are enrolled with the Department of Health and Human Services (DHHS) for direct payment, by law Treasury must send your credit directly to your heat provider.

 If your heat is provided by DTE Energy, Consumers Energy, or SEMCO Gas, your home heating credit may be sent directly to your heat provider.
 (See instructions for line 15, page 7 of MI-1040-CR-7)

 If, at the time you file this claim, your heating costs are included in your rent, you must reduce the standard credit computation by 50%.
 Your credit will be issued as a check, rather than an energy draft (see lines 7 and 38 of MI-1040CR-7).